-CAUTION: Following the service procedure assures power is removed from 200-300 VDC and/or RMS Rectified AC power distribution connectors before they are unplugged.
-However, unplugging this power type range distribution connectors while powered on, should not be done because it can cause connector damage and could result in burn and/or shock injury from electrical arcing.
+CAUTION: Following the service procedure assures power is removed from 200-240VDC power distribution connectors before they are unplugged.
+However, unplugging 200-240VDC power distribution connectors while powered on, should not be done because it can cause connector damage and result in burn and /or shock injury from electrical arcing.
 (C043)

 CAUTION: If your system has a module containing a lithium battery, replace it only with the same module type made by the same manufacturer.
 The battery contains lithium and can explode if not properly used, handled, or disposed of.

 Do not:

-- Throw or immerse into water - Heat to more than 100°C (212°F)
+- · Throw or immerse into water

+- Heat to more than 100°C (212°F)

-• Repair or disassemble Dispose of the battery as required by local ordinances or regulations.
+- · Repair or disassemble

+Dispose of the battery as required by local ordinances or regulations.
 (C045)

-CAUTION: Depending on the rack configuration, it may be supplied with native built-in extendable outriggers with small floating supplemental casters as motion anti-tip features.
+CAUTION: The rack cabinet is supplied with native built-in extendable outriggers with small floating supplemental castors as motion anti-tip features.
 They must all be extended into a latched position before and during cabinet movement or relocation.
 These native built-in outriggers must not be removed completely, but rather recessed in when finished to ensure they are readily available for future use.
 (C050)